 With 49% of marketers stating that web forms are their highest converting lead generation tool.

 The more people you can convert, the faster you will reach your website (and business) goals.

 Every website should have at least one goal.

-For B2B marketers, it’s usually a “contact us” type goal, in which they attempt to turn an anonymous website visitor into a business lead.
+For B2B marketers, it’s usually a “contact us” type goal, in which they attempt to turn an unknown website visitor into a business lead.

 Well, not quite.